-Gone are the days of mundane slides and meeting minutes gathering dust.
+Gone are the days of mundane slides and meeting minutes gathering dust during business networking events.
 Now, it’s all about personalised experiences.
-And when it comes to live events and roundtable discussions, what’s more personal than a live illustration of you and your guests’ thoughts coming to life as you speak?
+And when it comes to live events and roundtable discussions, what’s more, personal than a live illustration of you and your guests’ thoughts coming to life as you speak?
+Learn more about live sketchnoting with the blog below!

 What is sketchnoting?

-Sketchnoting is a visual representation of a live event.
+Sketchnoting is a visual representation of thoughts, ideas, and concepts discussed during live business networking events.
 Think of it as a collective mindmap for you and your attendees.
 As the discussion progresses, a live illustrator puts pen to paper—or, in this case, a tablet—and creates a visual depiction of the pertinent ideas, concerns, and talking points brought up.
 It’s a creative and effective way of documenting your event.

 Why is this important?